Speed skydiving: Competition

-The competitors exit from the competition aircraft between 13,000ft and 14,000ft (3,962m to 4,267m).
+The competitors exit from the competition aircraft between 13,000 ft and 14,000 ft (3,962 m to 4,267 m).
 Each competitor then turns 90° from the direction in which the aircraft is travelling, alternately left and right.
-The competitors then accelerate by flying head-first towards the earth, only slowing down once they have passed the 7,400ft competition window from their exit altitude.
-The score is the average vertical speed in km/h of the fastest 3 second which the competitor achieves within the competition window.
+The competitors then accelerate by flying head-first towards the earth, only slowing down once they have passed the 7,400 ft competition window from their exit altitude.
+The score is the average vertical speed in km/h of the fastest 3 seconds which the competitor achieves within the competition window.